Sun Bear (Lower)

 R2: 15’ from a large tree near the edge on the left.

 R3: 80’ from a pine on the right.
-Easy Dismount into a free hanging rappel lands you in a scenic alcove.
+An on-wall start quickly drops into a free hanging rappel and lands you in a scenic alcove.

-R4: 90’ from a large Boulder in the watercourse.
-Slightly overhung on the start, still a straightforward dismount.
-Final rappel is also mostly free hanging.
+R4: 100’ from a large Boulder in the watercourse.
+Slightly overhung on the start, soft start recommended.
+The final rappel is also mostly free hanging.
 Avoid agave at the base of this rappel.

-Exit: Head Down drainage boulder hopping your way through the prominent drainage.
+Exit: Head Down the drainage boulder hopping your way through the wash.
 The canyon is boxed in at first but opens up eventually and the cliffs on the left side and spires on your right will diminish as you are nearing an old jeep road on your left.
-Take a left out of the drainage and onto the jeep road and after a short distance you will see powerlines crossing over the rd.
+Take a left out of the drainage and onto the jeep road, and after a short distance you will see powerlines crossing over the road.
 At the crossing take a left and hike up a short hill following the powerline trail.
 Soon the abandoned homestead will come into view on your left side.
-It is easier to break away from the power line trail and avoid deep trenches by straying left as you cross the large meadow heading toward the home stead.
+It is easier to break away from the power line trail and avoid deep trenches by staying left as you cross the large meadow heading toward the home stead.
 If exiting to Bear Mountain trailhead you can stay on the jeep road or continue following the powerlines to FR152E.

 Coordinates: